yogicenglish/platform/docs/lessons/present-simple.md

 ???+ quote

-    “If you resist change, you resist life.”
+    “If you resist change, you resist life.” <br>
     – Sadhguru

 ## Exercises 3